Arbelae/Project_IV/README.md

 In summary, this dataset study aims to predict diabetes and explore the relationship between cholesterol, glucose levels, and this disease.
 Further analysis is necessary to investigate potential gender-based differences, identify associations with cholesterol types, and consider other contributing factors.
 This research can provide valuable insights into diabetes prediction and inform strategies for managing and preventing the disease.

+data was taken from Diabetes Registry.CSV - Introduction to Biomedical Data Science.csv clened to be able to work with in this project in witch the modeling was using Logistic regression